10-zin/binarized-neural-networks/README.md

         - In the linear layer (BCLinear), the output is normalized by dividing by the square root of the number of input features (self.in_features\**0.5).
 Similarly, in the convolutional layer (BCConv2d), the output is divided by the square root of the product of kernel area and the number of input channels ((kernel_area * self.in_channels)**0.5).
 This normalization is critical for managing the scale of the outputs, considering the binary nature of the weights.

-    - **Training:**
+## Results
+### Accuracy Loss Charts

+The Neural Network models below are
-        - All the models are trained for equal number of epochs i.e. 10 epochs
+        - trained for equal number of epochs i.e. 10 epochs
         - We take a common batch size of 512.
         - Learning Rate of 0.001 and a momentum of 0.9

-## Results
-### Accuracy Loss Charts

 We log the training loss curves during our training process.
 Post training all our models, we evaluate them on 10k test images of MNIST test set.